telefonicaid/fiware-orion/doc/manuals/orion-api.md

 ## Special Metadata Types

-Generally speaking, user-defined metadata types are informative; they are processed by the NGSIv2 server in an opaque way.
+Generally speaking, user-defined metadata types are informative; they are processed by Orion in an opaque way.
 Nonetheless, the types described below are used to convey a special
 meaning:

 * `DateTime`:  identifies dates, in ISO8601 format.
 This metadata can be used with the query